virtual-imaging-platform/Complementary-tools/README.md

 Python scripts to add to default dirac installation, to add some services needed by moteur.

-### lcg-gfal

-Contains shell-scripts for some lcg executables, and runs the equivalent gfal command, effectively transforming a lcg command into a gfal command.
-The lcg executables delivered with dirac don't work, so this is a workaround.

 ### moteur

 Many jars to install moteur, and some associated configuration files.